David Prutton: Southampton

-Prutton is a versatile player, having played across the midfield and at right-back for Southampton, and despite being a very important player in the 2002–03 season missed out on the FA Cup Final as he was cup-tied having played for Nottingham Forest against West Ham in the third round.
+Prutton was a versatile player, having played across the midfield and at right-back for Southampton, and despite being a very important player in the 2002–03 season missed out on the FA Cup Final as he was cup-tied having played for Nottingham Forest against West Ham in the third round.
 Despite only being at Southampton for less than four months Prutton played 12 games for Southampton and impressed in Gordon Strachan's squad.

 In the 2003–04 season Prutton featured heavily for Southampton, playing 30 games and scoring one goal against Charlton Athletic, on the last day of the season.

-The 2004–05 season was one to forget, despite scoring 2 goals (one against European champions Liverpool) and playing 28 games in all competitions.
+The 2004–05 saw Prutton scoring 2 goals (one against European champions Liverpool) and playing 28 games in all competitions.
 Following Southampton's home game with Arsenal on 26 February 2005, Prutton was charged by the FA on two counts for the events following his red card for a tackle on Robert Pires.
 First was for his failure to leave the field of play promptly following his dismissal and his attempt to remonstrate with the assistant referee, during which he pushed the referee, Alan Wiley, on at least one occasion.
 The second charge relates to his threatening words and/or behaviour towards a match official.
 Prutton was handed a 10-match ban and fined £6,000 after admitting the two charges of improper conduct.
 Prutton returned on the final day of the season for Southampton's game against Manchester United, which the side needed to win to stay in the Premier League.
-Southampton lost the game 2–1 and the club were relegated to the Football League Championship.
+Southampton lost the game 2–1 and he and the club were relegated to the Football League Championship.

 In 2005–06 the versatile midfielder's season was marred by a broken metatarsal which he picked up in September against Queens Park Rangers.

-A lack of first team opportunities forced him to seek employment elsewhere and in January 2007 he left Southampton to return to Nottingham Forest.
+A lack of first team opportunities forced him to seek employment elsewhere and in January 2007 he left Southampton to return to Nottingham Forest on loan.
 In total he played 94 games for the Saints, scoring 5 goals.
 He was released by Southampton on 23 May 2007.